dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 canonical_url: https://docs.tigera.io/v2.3/getting-started/bare-metal/bare-metal
 ---

-This guide describes how to use {{site.prodname}} to secure the network interfaces of the host itself (as opposed to those of any container/VM workloads that are present on the host).
+This guide describes how to use {{site.tseeprodname}} to secure the network interfaces of the host itself (as opposed to those of any container/VM workloads that are present on the host).
 We call such interfaces "host endpoints", to distinguish them from "workload endpoints" (such as containers or VMs).

-{{site.prodname}} supports the same rich security policy model for host endpoints (host endpoint policy) that it supports for workload endpoints.
+{{site.tseeprodname}} supports the same rich security policy model for host endpoints (host endpoint policy) that it supports for workload endpoints.
 Host endpoints can have labels, and their labels are in the same "namespace" as those of workload endpoints.
 This allows security rules for either type of endpoint to refer to the other type (or a mix of the two) using labels and selectors.

-{{site.prodname}} does not support setting IPs or policing MAC addresses for host interfaces, it assumes that the interfaces are configured by the underlying network fabric.
+{{site.tseeprodname}} does not support setting IPs or policing MAC addresses for host interfaces, it assumes that the interfaces are configured by the underlying network fabric.

-{{site.prodname}} distinguishes workload endpoints from host endpoints by a configurable prefix.
+{{site.tseeprodname}} distinguishes workload endpoints from host endpoints by a configurable prefix.
 Unless you happen to have host interfaces whose name matches the default for that prefix (`cali`), you won't need to change it.
 In case you do, see the `InterfacePrefix` configuration value at [Configuring